HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Work that has commenced tends to continue.

-Completing a task is often more consistent with the process than stopping midway.
+Completing a step is often more consistent with the process than stopping midway.

 Procedural obligations require matters to be advanced.